-Japan held an early House of Representatives election on Sunday, December 16, 2012.
+Japan held another early House of Representatives election on Sunday, December 14, 2014.
 An overview of the electoral systems used to choose members of both houses of the National Diet of Japan is presented here; the country's political party system will be reviewed in Part III of this presentation.

 The election statistics presented in this space come from reports and data files issued by the Ministry of Internal Affairs and Communications and (for 2000 electoral bloc- and prefecture-level results) the Tottori Prefecture.